-This is the pain in the ass / time consuming part of the link removals process, making contact with website owners can be very difficult, especially for older domains & old directories.
-Before you begin it is important that you know what you are going to say to these website owners.
-Here is an example outreach email which I use regularly.
+This is the pain in the ass/time-consuming part of the link removals process, making contact with website owners can be very difficult, especially for older domains & old directories.
+Before you begin you must know what you are going to say to these website owners.
+Here is an example outreach email that I use regularly.

 Recording Contact Attempts

-It is almost a certainty that once you start the outreach process certain webmasters will want paying to remove the links from their website, you can reply telling them “no thanks” and you will add their domain to the disavow list.
-Alternatively you can accept that it will take their time to remove the link and agree to pay them, in my experience it is much better to agree and pay them for two reasons 1) Its faster and 2)You can be sure that the link is actually removed.
-They must make a fair amount of money from link removals, its quite ironic that in the past they charged many SEO’s to build these links in the first place, only to then charge them again to remove them… If you find anybody wanting to charge for link removals, make a not e of it in your “master” spreadsheet, show Google that you are willing to get these links removed, even if you have to pay for it.
+It is almost a certainty that once you start the outreach process certain webmasters will want to pay to remove the links from their website, you can reply telling them “no thanks” and you will add their domain to the disavow list.
+Alternatively, you can accept that it will take their time to remove the link and agree to pay them, in my experience it is much better to agree and pay them for two reasons 1) It’s faster, and 2)You can be sure that the link is removed.
+They must make a fair amount of money from link removals, it’s quite ironic that in the past they charged many SEOs to build these links in the first place, only to then charge them again to remove them… If you find anybody wanting to charge for link removals, make a note of it in your “master” spreadsheet, show Google that you are willing to get these links removed, even if you have to pay for it.

 Following on from the first round of outreach you will find that the first people to respond are genuinely happy to help you, the likelihood is that they two are going through this same process.
 In my experience, the first people to respond are the bloggers.
-If you have identified low quality guest post links these are the ones which tend to be removed first.
+If you have identified low-quality guest post links these are the ones that tend to be removed first.

 A Sneaky Tip